-When should you use vitamin C serum—morning or night?
+Should you use vitamin C serum morning or night?
+Experts break it down

 Whether you apply vitamin C serum morning or night can have a big impact on its benefits

-There's no doubt that adding one of the best vitamin C serums to your routine is one of the keys to unlocking great skin.
-If kept out of direct sunlight, it works to protect skin against free radicals and other damaging environmental factors like pollution and UV, while helping to encourage skin cells to produce collagen—which will leave your skin radiant, plump and free of any fine lines or wrinkles.
+Experts agree that the best vitamin C serums are one of the key pillars to a good skincare routine.
+If kept out of direct sunlight, they work to protect skin against free radicals and other damaging environmental factors like pollution and UV, while encouraging skin cells to produce collagen—which will leave your skin more radiant, plumper, and smoother.
 It is also famed for inhibiting the production of melanin so helps to fade discoloration and dark spots.

-But, seeing the very best results on from using vitamin C could all come down to our timing.
-Because it turns out, that there is a better time to use it during the day—so when should we be incorporating it into our routines, morning or night?
-Our contributing beauty expert has broken down the benefits of both ways, to help you make an informed decision based on what’s right for your skin type, so that you soak up all the endless benefits of vitamin C as much as possible.
+But are those results impacted by timing?
+Our contributing beauty expert has broken down the benefits of both morning and nighttime use to help you make an informed decision as to what’s right for your skin type, so that you soak up all the endless benefits of vitamin C as much as possible.
+First, it's important to discuss the benefits of using your vitamin C serum in the morning and evening.

 How to use vitamin C in the day and its benefits

-Found in products like La Roche-Posay Pure Vitamin C10 Serum, vitamin C is one of the most powerful antioxidants out there.
-"The benefits of topically applied Vitamin C are numerous," says chemist Bruce Green (opens in new tab) of SOS Serum (opens in new tab).
-"Not only does it play a vital role in the production of pro-collagen—the building blocks of collagen fibres—it also helps control hyperpigmentation, scavenges free radicals, strengthens capillary walls and helps heal damaged skin, helps boost the skins natural immune system and it can help the skin to look brighter and also help to prevent the signs of premature ageing."
+The central ingredient of serums like SkinCeuticals CE Ferulic, vitamin C is one of the most powerful antioxidants out there.
+"The benefits of topically applied vitamin C are numerous," says chartered chemist Bruce Green, who is the founder of SOS Serum Skincare.
+"Not only does it play a vital role in the production of pro-collagen—the building blocks of collagen fibers—it also helps control hyperpigmentation, scavenges free radicals, strengthens capillary walls and helps heal damaged skin, helps boost the skin's natural immune system and it can help the skin to look brighter and also help to prevent the signs of premature aging."

 However, if your skin is super sensitive and prone to irritation, applying a strong vitamin C in the morning may not work for you.
 You could either use a gentle antioxidant during the day and switch to using vitamin C at nighttime instead.
 Or, you could opt for a lower strength vitamin C serum which is less likely to cause any sensitivity or reaction.